This website is hosted by CrazyHostingSA and I can really recommend them.

 Size: 25 x 30 mm (pc board size)

 As you can see from these features, it has the added benefit of being able to shut down the motor if the rpm drops below a preset amount.
-What has happened to me on occasions, is that the battery voltage drops before the timer times out.
-Some ESC’s do have a low voltage cut-out point, but in my experience they only seem to work when the throttle is backed off.
+What has happened to me on occasions, is that the battery voltage drops before the timer times out, and the low rpm trigger point shuts down the motor.
+Please be aware of this and check your batteries carefully.
+Most ESC’s these days do have a low voltage cut-out point, so set this to the high option that is usually 3.2 volts, and then set the sut off option to slow down rather than stop immediately.
 This can happen due to a bad charge or even forgetting that you have not charged the battery etc. Shutting down the motor will help to save your battery.
 The other important point to this is that if the prop gets jammed like in a crash or a nose-over on the take-off, then this may just help to prevent your ESC burning out……..ask me how I know this!!

 How well does the governor work?
 Here below is a chart recorded on my Eagle Tree data recorder.